When a heart attack strikes, it doesn’t always feel the same in women as it does in men.

 Most people who have an ICD (implantable cardioverter-defibrillator) can have an active sex life.
 If your doctor says that you can exercise and be active, then it's probably safe for you to have sex.

 After you get your ICD implanted, you'll let your chest heal for a short time before resuming sex.
+If you or your partner are worried about resuming sex, talk with your doctor about your concerns.
+Your doctor or another health professional can give you support and advice.

 What if you get shocked?
 Many people who have ICDs worry that the ICD might shock them during sex.
 The risk of getting a shock during sex seems to be the same as during any other similar level of exercise.
 If you get a shock during sex, you will follow your plan about when to call your doctor.